Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Advanced Reporting**
   - Offers enhanced reporting and visualizations that incorporate data storytelling techniques to provide deeper insights.

+- **Multiple Plan Support**
-- **Multiple Plan Support**: Users can create and manage multiple debt repayment plans, each with its own strategy and set of debts.
+ - Users can create and manage multiple debt repayment plans, each with its own strategy and set of debts.
 This feature allows for the separate management of different financial goals or scenarios.

-- **Multi-User Support**:
+- **Multi-User Support**
   - Users can invite others to collaborate on specific debt repayment plans, granting them either read-only or write permissions.
   - Admins can manage user roles within each plan, including the ability to revoke access or elevate users to admin status..